bquarant/wip/_posts/2014-02-04-introduction-to-neoplasia.md

 <span><br></span>

 ### Tumor grading
-- Uses a combination of histologic features (mitotic activity, nuclear size, nuclear shape, presence of nucleoli, cell architecture) which predicts biologic behavior.
+- Uses a combination of histologic features (mitotic activity, nuclear size, nucleus to cytoplasm ratio, nuclear shape, presence of nucleoli, cell architecture) which predicts biologic behavior.
 - The specifics of the grading system depends on the tumor type, but there's typically 3 or 4 grade levels.
 - Note: tumor grading has **less clinical value** than tumor staging.
 - Example: Breast cancer - sum score based on tubule formation, nuclear pleomorphism, mitotic count.